Use low-priority VMs with Batch

-Azure Batch offers low-priorty virtual machines (VMs) to reduce the cost of Batch workloads.
-Low-priority VMs make new types of Batch workloads possible by providing a large amount of compute power that is also economical.
+Azure Batch offers low-priority virtual machines (VMs) to reduce the cost of Batch workloads.
+Low-priority VMs make new types of Batch workloads possible by enabling a large amount of compute power to be used for a very low cost.

 Low-priority VMs take advantage of surplus capacity in Azure.
-When you specify low-priority VMs in your pools, Azure Batch can automatically use this surplus when available.
+When you specify low-priority VMs in your pools, Azure Batch can use this surplus, when available.

-The tradeoff for using low-priority VMs is that those VMs may be preempted when no surplus capacity is available in Azure.
-For this reason, low-priority VMs are most suitable for certain types of workloads.
-Use low-priority VMs for batch and asynchronous processing workloads where the job completion time is flexible and the work is distributed across many VMs.
+The tradeoff for using low-priority VMs is that those VMs may not always be available to be allocated, or may be preempted at any time, depending on available capacity.
+For this reason, low-priority VMs are most suitable for batch and asynchronous processing workloads where the job completion time is flexible and the work is distributed across many VMs.

-Low-priority VMs are significantly less expensive than dedicated VMs.
+Low-priority VMs are offered at a significantly reduced price compared with dedicated VMs.
 For pricing details, see Batch Pricing.

 Batch support for low-priority VMs

 Azure Batch provides several capabilities that make it easy to consume and benefit from low-priority VMs: